This article provides best practices for eliciting constructive feedback and high survey response rates.

 You’re asking for feedback multiple times with the same questions so you can recognize whether the changes you’re making are working for them.

-Their responses are anonymous: You will not know how any individual participant answered a given question.
+Their responses are confidential: You will not know how any individual participant answered a given question.

 You will debrief the results and be transparent about what you are doing well and what you are trying to improve.